ayandas2001/netflix-gpt/README.md

 - Update the store with the trailer video
 - embeded youtuve video and make it autoplay and mute
 - use tailwind to make it looks good as netflix
+- create the secondary container for the movies list
+- create movies list and under create movie cards for the movies
+- fetch the api for the nowplaying movies,toprated,popular, and upcoming movies
+- use tailwind to looks good for the cards

 #Feature